 We provide all the flash gear.
-All you need is your camera that has a flash hotshoe on top (that includes most cameras).
+All you need is your camera that has a flash hotshoe on top (most cameras do).
 It is wise to bring a second back-up camera too.

-We do all our flash photography without a blind from only six feet or less.
-John's favorite combination is the Canon 1DX Mark II, Canon 200-400mm lens with a 25mm extension tube to make the lens focus a little closer for the small calliope hummingbirds.
+We do all our flash photography without a blind from about six feet.
+John's favorite combination is the Canon 1DX Mark II, Canon 100-400mm lens with a 25mm extension tube to make the lens focus a little closer for the small calliope hummingbirds.
 A Nikon 200-400mm lens is terrific too.
 Many lenses work!
 The key is it is helpful to have a reasonably fast lens of at least f/5.6 that is 300mm or longer and can focus close enough to fill the image with a 3 x 4 inch subject.

-Often you need an extension tube of about 25mm to focus close enough.
+Depending on your gear, you may need an extension tube of about 25mm to focus close enough.